 “I am the living bread that came down from heaven . . .and the bread in which I shall give for the life of the world is my flesh. . . .
 He who eats my flesh and drinks my blood has eternal life and I will raise him up at the last day.
 For my flesh is food indeed, and my blood is drink indeed.
 He who eats my flesh and drinks my blood abides in me and I in him (John 6: 51, 53-57).

 What God is doing is masterfully stunning.
 Like a grand artist, he is encoding who he is and how he works within his masterpiece.
 God is a family, and he implants his Fatherly method into the human family so we can connect with him and understand how he operates.
-God is writing who he is and how he operates within the very method of us – the human family.
+In Scripture, God is writing who He is and how He operates within the very method of us – the human family.